LochMess/ButlerBot/README.md

 #### Privileged Roles
 Privileged roles are roles that are recognised by the bot and grant users that have the server roles that are assigned to these privileged the corresponding access level.

-Server roles maybe assigned to privileged roles, by using the `!config` command followed by the privileged role followed by tagging the roles to be added to this privileged role.
+Server roles are assigned to privileged roles, by using the `!config` command followed by the privileged role followed by tagging the roles to be added to this privileged role.
 Examples,

 `!config admins @admins`<br/>